Leaves from a Child's Sketchbook

 Leaves from a Child's Sketchbook is a set of three pieces for piano solo composed in 1918 by John Ireland.

+Keith Anderson says the work "offers music of great simplicity".
+By the Mere is an Allegretto "in a straightforward triple meter, with the dotted notes of its melody above".
+In the Meadow is "a graceful Moderato".
+The set ends with the "graphic and descriptive" The Hunt's Up, marked Con brio.

 A performance of all three pieces takes about 6½ minutes.
 Their titles are: